Su-Terry/Judge/README.md

 3. re-compile main.cpp \
     ```g++ -o main.exe main.cpp PartI.cpp PartII.cpp``` \
     (open cmd and paste)
 4. Run Judge.exe.
-(Be sure that you are in the same directory.)
+(Be sure that you are in the same directory and your directory path has no space in it.)
 **It doesn't matter if you use the cout object.
 (It will not cause WA)** \
 But *BE CARE* for something like **system** or **assert** that consumes lots of time.